flybywiresim/fdr-analysis/README.md

 The FlyByWire autoflight system has a built-in data collection to help with development, debugging and user support.

-The idea is taken from real aircraft and their flight data recorder and also helps to analyse issues and performance of the simulated aircraft.
+The idea is taken from real aircraft and their flight data recorder and helps to analyze issues and performance of the simulated aircraft.

-To see which data is collected see `data_fields.txt` in the docs folder.
+To see which data is collected see `data_fields.txt` in the `docs` folder.

-To see how to configure the data collection see this solder on the main a32nx repository. https://github.com/flybywiresim/a32nx/tree/master/docs/Configuration
+To learn how to configure the data collection see this folder on the main a32nx repository: https://github.com/flybywiresim/a32nx/tree/master/docs/Configuration

 # FDR Files in WORK Folder

+FDR data files are stored in the aircraft's work folder.

-Microsoft Store Version
+## Microsoft Store Version

 The work folder can be found here:

 `%LOCALAPPDATA%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalState\packages\flybywire-aircraft-a320-neo\work\`

-Steam Version
+## Steam Version

 The work folder can be found here:

 `%APPDATA%\Microsoft Flight Simulator\Packages\flybywire-aircraft-a320-neo\work\`

 FDR files are basically log files of a lot of parameters of the sim and the aircraft (ap/a-thr/fbw) in a special compressed format.